 What is Ambient Occlusion?

 Ambient occlusion is most often calculated by casting rays in every direction from the surface.
-Rays which reach the background or “sky” increase the brightness of the surface, whereas a ray which hits any other object contributes no illumination.
+Rays that reach the background or “sky” increase the brightness of the surface, whereas a ray that hits any other object contributes no illumination.
 As a result, points surrounded by a large amount of geometry are rendered dark, whereas points with little geometry on the visible hemisphere appear light.

-Ambient Occlusions are cool cause they add depth and 3d look to the rendered image.
-We render ambient occlusion pass to give a 3d look to objects.
+Ambient Occlusions are cool cause they add depth and a 3D look to the rendered image.
+We render ambient occlusion passes to give a 3D look to objects.
 Many people just render their models by applying ambient/reflective occlusion as a shader.
 But this way they lose the previous material.
-But I am going to show you a quick and easy way to render ambient occlusion pass.
+But I am going to show you a quick and easy way to render ambient occlusion passes.

 Using Material Override.